 Pouring an undeniably hazy, cream soda-like light-medium brown with orange highlights, this beer boasts a retentive off-white head with very spotty lacing.
 My first sip definitely bears flashes of everything mentioned on the label.
 This one's got something for everyone but never feels like too much in any specific way.

 I get the feeling the subtle oak-aging has a lot to do with the fact that this is so drinkable.
 The oak seems to temper and smooth out the heady carbonation, while also doing some easing-out of the wild flavor profile here.
 Light vanilla is definitely notable in the middle as the spicy rye and ginger lose footing on the way to the prickly finish.
 The aftertaste is probably the most well-done part, combining the sweet, spicy and citric flavors in perfect harmony.
-Check out Baxter Brewing Co. and follow them as they (hopefully!) make more amazing seasonal beers with out-of-the-box,
+Check out Baxter Brewing Co. and follow them as they (hopefully!) make more amazing seasonal beers with out-of-the-box, good-old-craft-brewing ideas.

 The official breakdown